ChrisTian206/Yelp_camp/README.md

  <h1>Yelp_camp</h1>
-    <p>This is an full-stack web application project that allows users to post their favorite campgrounds and view
-        campgrounds posted by other users.
-Each user can give star rating and comments to a campground.
+    <p>YelpCamp is a dynamic web application that brings outdoor enthusiasts together to discover, share, and explore camping destinations.
+Built on RESTful principles, the platform offers an intuitive user experience, allowing users to search for campgrounds, view images, and read reviews.
+Through real-time map integration, users can visualize campground locations and plan their trips effectively.
+With user authentication and responsive design, YelpCamp provides a secure and seamless experience across devices, showcasing my skills in web development, RESTful APIs, and user-centered design.
     </p>
     <a href="https://wenhaotianwebdev-7fc6fa7197b6.herokuapp.com/">Yelp_camp Website</a>
     <br>